Carbon Currency

 8. Currency Demand

-A supranational institution will be responsible for evaluating and implementing the 100-year floor price for the carbon currency, and to define the reward rules that are optimal for addressing the Paris Agreement.
-This supranational institution will be mandated to achieve a specific climate objective that will be based on temperature limits (e.g. remaining below 1.5°C or 2°C of global warming) and levels of certainty (e.g. 33% or 67% chance of success).
+The monetary board of the carbon exchange authority (CEA) will be responsible for defining and implementing the XCC price floor.
+The CEA will also develop the reward rules for each economic sector and industry.
+The CEA will be mandated to achieve an objective that will be based on global temperature limits (e.g. remaining below 1.5°C or 2°C of global warming) with specific levels of certainty (e.g. 33% or 67% chance of success).

-Ideally, all central banks will be coordinated by the supranational institution under the one monetary policy, but the approach can still work if only the central banks of the largest economies are involved (e.g. only G20 nations).
-There are also options for organising the policy into clubs of nations with their own unique carbon currencies.
-For reasons of brevity, it is assumed here that a single carbon currency will be implemented under the auspices of the UNFCCC.
+Ideally, all central banks will be coordinated under the policy, but the policy can still work if the majority of the G20 are involved.
+Another option is to organise the policy into clubs of nations with their own unique carbon currencies.

-The rolling 100-year floor price for the CC/USD exchange rate is not the actual CC/USD exchange rate, because the actual exchange rate can rise above the floor price if market demand for the carbon currency is relatively strong.
-If market demand for the carbon currency is relatively weak, then central banks will intervene in the market by purchasing the carbon currency to uphold the floor price.
-Central banks will fund the carbon currency (CC) purchases with additional fiat reserves that they will create via expansive monetary policy—called carbon quantitative easing (CQE).
-CQE is an unconventional type of quantitative easing because it is specifically aimed at limiting climate-related risks by directly funding climate mitigation.
+The XCC/USD spot price will rise above the price floor if market demand for the XCC is relatively strong.
+If market demand for the XCC is relatively weak, then the central banks will need to purchase the XCC in the Forex to uphold the spot price at the price floor.
+Central banks will fund their XCC purchases with bank reserves that they will create via expansive monetary policy — called carbon quantitative easing (carbon QE).
+Carbon QE is a strategic type of quantitative easing because it is aimed at limiting climate-related risks over the long-term.

 Figure 1 (a, b, c).
-Hypothetical rolling 100-year floor price chart for the carbon reward.
+Hypothetical price floor for the XCC.

-The hypothetical floor prices in Figure 1 are presented for the years (a) 2025, (b) 2045 and (c) 2065 to illustrate how market participants will be alerted to the reward incentive over the long-term.
-These charts include a rolling 20-year period of guaranteed reward prices (solid green lines), followed by a rolling 80-year period of forward guidance extending beyond the year 2100 (dashed blue lines).
-The floor price is expressed in terms of the CC/USD currency pair however a basket of currencies may be involved in the evaluation of the floor price.
+The hypothetical price floor in Figure 1 is presented for the years (a) 2025, (b) 2045 and (c) 2065 to illustrate how market participants will be alerted to the reward over the long-term.
+These charts include a rolling 20-year period of guaranteed prices (solid green lines), followed by a rolling 80-year period of forward guidance extending beyond the year 2100 (dashed blue lines).
+The price floor is expressed in terms of the USD however a basket of currencies may be involved in the definition of the price floor.

-The rolling 100-year floor price chart will have three major impacts on the zeitgeist [c]: (1) it will communicate a new global price signal for incentivising an unprecedented amount of climate mitigation services, (2) it will communicate a multi-decade period of carbon currency appreciation for investors and currency traders, and (3) it will—if successful—communicate a post-crisis period based on falling climate-related risks and carbon currency depreciation.
+The XCC price floor will have three major impacts on the zeitgeist [c]: (1) it will be a global signal for incentivising climate mitigation services, (2) it will signal a multi-decade period of XCC appreciation for investors and currency traders, and (3) it will — in the later stages of a successful transition — signal a post-crisis period based on XCC depreciation and falling carbon-related risks.